Skip to Content

 Medical Care

 Medical care in Germany is anything but free.
-According to World Population Review, Germany is one of the top 10 countries with the highest healthcare costs.
+According to World Population Review, Germany is among the top 10 countries with the highest healthcare costs.
 Germans must pay for doctor visits, glasses, contacts, dental check-ups, and other related appointments.
 Still, it’s frequently less than what it costs in the US.

 You will also be required to buy insurance that covers your medical expenses.
 Some insurance companies may not reimburse you until much later.